xiaoxianyu-office/mm/Premium-Features.md

 -   Access to the premium support channel and ticket system
 -   Access to the latest version faster
 -   Access to development builds
--   Access to premium-only mechanics, such as [raytracing](https://git.lumine.io/mythiccraft/MythicMobs/-/wikis/skills/mechanics/raytrace) mechanics
+-   Access to premium-only mechanics, such as [raytracing](https://git.lumine.io/mythiccraft/MythicMobs/-/wikis/skills/mechanics/raytrace) and chain-missile!
 -   Ability to use custom damage types and damage modifiers
 -   Ability to use Math and [Placeholders](https://git.lumine.io/mythiccraft/MythicMobs/-/wikis/Skills/Placeholders) in:
     - Mob attributes (health, damage, etc)
     - Most skills
     - Item attributes
     - Drop table amounts
+-   Ability to use [Skill Parameters]
 -   Ability to use on hit conditions in [projectile skills](https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/skills/mechanics/projectile)
 -   Ability to use conditional [AI goals/targeters](https://git.lumine.io/mythiccraft/MythicMobs/-/wikis/Mobs/AI)
+-   Ability to use `origin=@targeter` in any mechanic
 -   Much more!

 Any new things unlocked with MythicMobs Premium can also be used in compatible Mythic plugins, such as Crucible, Enchants, MMOItems, MMOCore, and more!